 These guidelines explain how to make web content more accessible for people with disabilities.
-Conformance with these guidelines also makes web content more user friendly for all people.
+Using these guidelines also makes web content more user-friendly for everyone.

-Please note, we may record and/or monitor calls for training and audit purposes.
+Please note, calls will be recorded and may be monitored for training and audit purposes.

-LV.com will work with a number of screen readers available.
-If you are sight impaired in any way and use a screen reader, we would like to know your thoughts and feelings about our website.
+LV.com will work with most screen readers and mobile accessibility tools.
+If you are sight-impaired in any way and use a screen reader, we would like to know your thoughts and feelings about our website.